 This effect is achieved with the aid of hydraulic stabilising actuators in the form of cylinders designed to optimise camber.
 Lateral roll is counteracted by forces generated at each individual wheel, based on steering angle and lateral acceleration.

-The results are improved dynamic performance and increased ride comfort at all speeds, as well as optimised turn-in and stable load transfer characteristics.
+But what does that mean?
+Improved dynamic performance and increased ride comfort at all speeds.
+As well as optimised turn-in and stable load transfer characteristics.

 © 2014 Porsche Cars Great Britain Ltd. Legal notice.

 * The latest Porsche models are designed to operate on fuels with an ethanol content of up to 10%.
 Data determined for standard specification and in the NEDC (New European Driving Cycle) in accordance with the Euro 5 and Euro 6 (715/2007/EC and 692/2008/EC) measurement method.
 The figures do not refer to an individual vehicle nor do they constitute part of the offer.
 They are intended solely as a means of comparing different types of vehicle.
 You can obtain further information about individual vehicles from your Porsche Centre.